Calcutta HC Port Blair bench fines Lt Guv of Andamans, suspends chief secy for non-compliance of earlier order | Law-Order

 - India

 In a significant development, Andaman and Nicobar Islands Chief Secretary Keshav Chandra was suspended while Lt.
-Governor DK Joshi fined Rs 5 lakh (which he has to bear from his own fund) on Thursday for not complying with an earlier order by the Port Blair bench of the Calcutta High Court on releasing benefits to workers.
+Governor DK Joshi was fined Rs 5 lakh for not complying with an earlier order by the Port Blair bench of the Calcutta High Court on releasing benefits to workers.
 The earlier order passed on December 19 last year had awarded higher pay and DA to nearly 4,000 Daily Rated Mazdoors (DRMs) employed by the island administration.

 Speaking to PTI, Advocate Gopala Binnu Kumar, who appeared on behalf of the Andaman Sarvajanik Nirman Vibhag Mazdoor Sangh, welcomed the court’s decision.